Franc-Garde: History

 The Franc-Garde consisted of two parts: the permanent Franc-Garde, cantoned and paid, and the Franc-Garde volunteers, who were selected ordinary militiamen and could be mobilized for precise and timely action when summoned.

-The first two units (trentaines - see Organization below) were formed on an experimental basis in Lyon and Annecy, the cities where there was the most dissent.
+The first two units were formed on an experimental basis in Lyon and Annecy, the cities where there was the most dissent.

 In principle, any intervention by the Free Guard was to be preceded by a verbal or written requisition sent by the prefect to the officer commanding the required unit, but this was not always the case in practice.

 In October – November 1944, faced with the advance of allied troops, several thousand militiamen (out of a total of ten- to fifteen-thousand) left France for Germany and Italy.
 Of those, about 2,500 franc-gardes were declared fit to fight: